vemonet/nanopub-rs/lib/docs/contributing.md

 > Checkout the README in the `python` and `js` folder for the instructions to build and test for each language

-Test the `nanopub` create with code coverage:
+Test the `nanopub` crate with code coverage:

 ```bash
 cargo tarpaulin -p nanopub --out html